Feijiahe culture: Sites

 The Feijiahe culture is associated with the sites of Feijiahe, Tonggushan, Zhangshutan, Duimenshan, Yusishan, Wenjiashan, and Laoyazhou.
 All of the sites are east of Dongting Lake, and most are close to the Xinqiang River.
 Yusishan is located at the banks of the Mi-Luo River southeast of Dongting Lake.

 Tonggushan is mainly a site of the Erligang culture, known for findings of Erligang-style bronzes and ceramics.
 It was occupied since at least the Erligang II period, and had probably been founded by non-native settlers from the north, as it shared little in regards to culture with local traditions and was founded on virgin land despite the region being densely inhabited since the Neolithic.
 Accordingly, archaeologists speculated that Tonggushan might have served as outpost of Panlongcheng or the Erligang culture in general.
 Over time, local elements became more dominant, and by the middle Shang dynasty (Xiaoshuangqiao-Huanbei II period), the site showed a strong mixture of local and Shang elements.
 At this point, it was possibly influenced by Wucheng, Baota, Jingnansi.
-Tonggushan remained occpied into the late Shang dynasty and became largely localized as well as fully integrated into the Feijiahe culture; it was abandoned around the same time of Panlongcheng's final demise, around 1200 BC.
+Tonggushan remained occupied into the late Shang dynasty and became largely localized as well as fully integrated into the Feijiahe culture; it was abandoned around the same time of Panlongcheng's final demise, around 1200 BC.
 Overall, Tonggushan appears to have influenced several nearby sites and led to a continued small-scale bronze production after the regional demise of the Erligang culture.

 The Feijiahe site yielded sixty-three kilns, an "astonishing" find, and a massive bronze nao bell.
 Zhangshutan was occupied since the late Erligang period until the end of the Shang dynasty, approximately from 1300 to 1000 BC.
 Slag and fragments of molds associated with the production of bronze objects were found at Zhangshutan.
 However, the site is especially rich in pottery remains, and appears to have been a production center for pottery.
 As a result, it has become gradually recognized as the main type site of the culture.
 The site was probably under the influence of Tonggushan.
 Laoyazhou is also dated to the post-Erligang period; the site yielded crucibles for bronze production.
 It is associated with Zhangshutan and Yusishan, and was also influenced by Tonggushan.
 Stone molds for bronze implements were found at Wenjiashan, south of Zhangshutan.

 The sites of the Feijiahe culture probably received raw materials from the mining centers of Tonglushan and Tongling located further south.